Docs & FAQs

 How does the AI actually build my app?

 You describe your app in the chat.
-The AI asks a few clarifying questions (like what features you need, who uses it, what data it handles), then generates real source code — Swift for iOS, Kotlin for Android, Python for the backend.
+The AI asks a few clarifying questions (like what features you need, who uses it, what data it handles), then generates real source code — Swift for iOS, Kotlin for Android, and your choice of backend language.
 It packages that code into installable files and deploys the backend to our servers.
 The whole process takes minutes, not months.

 How long does it take?